Andriy Shevchenko: Return to Dynamo Kyiv

-On 28 August 2009, Shevchenko signed a two-year deal at his former club Dynamo Kyiv and scored a penalty-goal in his first game upon returning to his former club against Metalurh Donetsk in Dynamo's 3–1 victory on 31 August.
-He was mostly used as a left winger and central mid-fielder, and was named left winger in the 2009 team of the season.
+On 28 August 2009, Shevchenko signed a two-year deal at his former club Dynamo Kyiv, and scored a penalty-goal in his first game upon returning to his former club against Metalurh Donetsk in Dynamo's 3–1 victory on 31 August.
+He was mostly used as a left winger and central midfielder, and was named left winger in the 2009 team of the season.
 On 16 September, Shevchenko played his first Champions League match after returning to Dynamo, against Rubin Kazan, in Dynamo's first game of the 2009–10 season.
 In October, he was named the best player of the Ukrainian Premier League.
-On 4 November, he scored a goal in the game against Inter, cross-city rivals of his former club Milan, in the fourth game of the Champions League season.
+On 4 November, he scored a goal in the game against Inter Milan, cross-city rivals of his former club AC Milan, in the fourth game of the Champions League season.
 It was the 15th goal he had scored against Inter in his career.

 On 28 July 2012, Shevchenko announced that he was quitting football for politics.